joshgerdes/jekyll-uno/_drafts/create-a-azure-virtual-desktop-farm.md

 5. Specify a name for the Virtual Machine (I am going to use: UTILITY-P01)
 6. Select a Region (use the same Region as the Azure AD Domain Services and Azure Virtual Desktop resources)
 7. For the Image, you can select either Windows Server 2019 Datacenter -Gen 1 or Gen 2; in my case, I am going with Gen2.
-8. For the size, I am a firm believer in selecting the smallest size possible, then scaling up when/where needed; I am going to go with a Standard_B2ms
+8. I am a firm believer in selecting the smallest size possible for the size, then scaling up when/where needed; I am going to go with a Standard_B2ms.

 ![Azure - Create VM](/uploads/createvm1.png "Azure - Create VM")

-1. Now we need to enter in the Administrator (local account) Username and Password
+1. Now we need to enter in the Administrator (local account) Username and Password.
 2. Select 'None' for Public inbound ports
-3. If you have existing Windows Server licenses, then you can select Hybrid Use Benefit; if not, select Next: Disks
+3. If you have existing Windows Server licenses, you can select Hybrid Use Benefit; if not, select Next: Disks.

 ![Azure - Create VM](/uploads/createvm2.png "Azure - Create VM")